Watch local award-winning films from our 2026 Gwinnett Library Student Film Fest!

 What is the Student Film Fest?

-Gwinnett County Public Library is proud to present the Student Film Fest for the 2025-2026 school year!
-Middle School, High School, and Higher Education students are invited to submit their own films of any genre, and winners in each category will receive awards.
-Additionally, prizes will be awarded to winners in each best picture category.
-Attend the festival on Saturday, March 28, 2026 for film screenings, panel discussions, and the awards ceremony.
+Gwinnett County Public Library proudly presents the Student Film Fest each school year!
+Middle School, High School, and Higher Education students are invited to submit their own films of any genre, and winners in each category receive awards.
+Additionally, prizes are awarded to winners in each Best Picture category.
+Each year, the festival culminates with film screenings, panel discussions, and an exciting awards ceremony celebrating the student filmmakers.

 Who is it for?